Southeast Asia's 2015 unity dream collides with reality

 His trade minister, Gregory Domingo, said non-tariff barriers remained the thorniest problem, suggesting that the pace of reform was being dictated by the slowest-moving members.

-"We are liberalizing on our own, but our liberalization has to be in sync with others.
-Otherwise, if we liberalize too fast ahead of others, it will be to our disadvantage."
+"We are liberalising on our own, but our liberalisation has to be in sync with others.
+Otherwise, if we liberalise too fast ahead of others, it will be to our disadvantage."

-Complex and unpredictable import standards in some countries - such as the number of bananas required in a bunch - were holding up the liberalization of agriculture trade, he said.
+Complex and unpredictable import standards in some countries - such as the number of bananas required in a bunch - were holding up the liberalisation of agriculture trade, he said.

 Signs that the AEC was not going according to plan emerged last September at a meeting in Cambodia when a top official said its completion may be delayed to the end of 2015 rather than the beginning.